shlomif/shlomif-tech-diary/joss-whedon-accusations-and-advice.md

 by each other's competence.

-Anyway, we can imagine a 10 years old child writing an informal screenplay where [Emma Watson](https://en.wikipedia.org/wiki/Emma_Watson) and [Kim Kardashian](https://en.wikipedia.org/wiki/Kim_Kardashian) fight for who gets to ride [Princess Celestia](https://mlp.fandom.com/wiki/Princess_Celestia) next, with [Darth Vader](https://en.wikipedia.org/wiki/Darth_Vader) and [Haman](https://en.wikipedia.org/wiki/Haman) as two "evil" (but mutually resenting one another) arbitrators using Google Docs.
+Anyway, we can imagine a 10 years old child writing an informal screenplay using Google Docs, where [Emma Watson](https://en.wikipedia.org/wiki/Emma_Watson) and [Kim Kardashian](https://en.wikipedia.org/wiki/Kim_Kardashian) fight for who gets to ride [Princess Celestia](https://mlp.fandom.com/wiki/Princess_Celestia) next, with [Darth Vader](https://en.wikipedia.org/wiki/Darth_Vader) and [Haman](https://en.wikipedia.org/wiki/Haman) as two "evil" (but mutually resenting one another) arbitrators .
 Yes, it will be a legal and "ethical" minefield, but I'd bet it'd be easier to follow and more entertaining than [Tolkien's "Lord of the Rings"](https://en.wikipedia.org/wiki/The_Lord_of_the_Rings) was even shortly after it was written.

+This has several implications:

+1. Screenplays are not getting written in Hollywood's blessed format.

+2. They are increasingly crossovers/parodies/RPFs.

+3. Screenwriters do not mind their peers taking their works in their own direction, but won't mutate them on their own initiative even for all the money in the world (being geeks aka [amateurs](https://en.wikipedia.org/wiki/Amateur) who wish to enjoy their work).

+4. The situation won't get better.

 I think both Joss and his (past and/or future) employees will be happier producing commercial fanfics in this day and age when even Cookie Monster